No More Waking Up Stiff and Sore: We Found the Best Pillows for Stomach Sleepers

 Our faves are slim and hypoallergenic.

 We may earn revenue from the products available on this page and participate in affiliate programs.

 Reading up on Domino’s shopping guides is like having your own personal product concierge.
 We do the tedious part—deep-dive research, hands-on testing, and tapping experts for advice—so all you have to do is hit “add to cart.“ That’s why we call them Simply the Best.

-How can we be so sure?
-Because we went on a hunt for the best pillows for stomach sleepers—and we found them.
-While they vary in material and firmness, there’s one common theme among good-for-stomach-sleepers pillows: low loft.
+While they vary in material and firmness, there’s one common theme among the best pillows for stomach sleepers: low loft.
 “A thinner pillow is ideal to allow for some cushion for the head and neck to stay in a more neutral position,” says Mike Scaduto, sports medicine physical therapist and cofounder of the Shoulder Sleeper.

-After many nights of testing, we’ve narrowed down our picks to the nine low-loft pillows that supported our stomach sleeping the most.
+After many nights of researching and testing wherever possible, we narrowed down our list to 11 top picks.
 Whether you prefer feathery down or a hypoallergenic alternative, a hefty option or a cloudlike one, or something different altogether, there’s a pillow for you, below.

 - Best down: Brooklinen Down Pillow

 - Best down alternative: Sleep Number PlushComfort Pillow